Chenwei-Tang/ese5190-lab2/RP2040-C-SDK-setup.md

 ![image](https://user-images.githubusercontent.com/113710845/194968253-26260bd8-3bc4-4e5f-83d0-47f3e9b8d3b6.png)<br>
 ![image](https://user-images.githubusercontent.com/113710845/194968299-591a8716-bdf2-4762-bf5d-e666168b7ff1.png)<br>
 ![image](https://user-images.githubusercontent.com/113710845/194968331-18fb1367-30f9-4a73-91a6-6589d413eb2e.png)<br>
-Then we click on configure this folder by using Arm GNU Toolchain<br>
+Then we click on "configure this project" by using Arm GNU Toolchain<br>
 ![image](https://user-images.githubusercontent.com/113710845/194967561-ed155641-98f0-4b4d-8991-4add0943215d.png)<br>
 Now it's the final step.
 We build hello_usb.elf and we can get a uf2 file.
 We need to reboot our Raspberry Pi by holding down the BOOTSEL button to force it into USB Mass Storage Mode at first.
 Then we can now drag-and-drop the UF2 binary onto the external drive.<br>
 We open the putty and enter the REPL, and we can find it keep outputting "Hello world", we success!!!<br>